Education and Outreach

 The Center fosters the education and development of undergraduate and graduate students as scientists, training them to effectively disseminate their findings.
 CBEST provides a public platform for the local Villanova community and beyond to engage in educational opportunities and understand the influence of human activities on the Earth’s biodiversity and ecosystems locally, regionally and globally.
 Through research and community interactions, CBEST explores solutions that can enhance human stewardship of the richness of life on Earth.

 We are excited to highlight local Biodiversity.
-You could find us every Wednesday in the Summer and Fall of 2023 hosting our seminar series: Biodiversity in Our Neighborhood: The Oakwell Series.
 Biodiversity is not just for forests and oceans and wild places.
 We all need to pay attention to what is right in our backyard.
-Talks focused on everything from Carbon seqestration to bats and more.
+We've held talks and forums focused on everything from Carbon seqestration to bats and more.
 All talks have been added to our video channel.

 Emma Witanowski (GEV, 2024) also recently presented her senior project, under the guidance of Jen Santori, exploring alternative options for Oakwell development.
 Emma's presentation beautifully explores the history, importance, and potential futures of this beautiful property.
 We support the preservation of this important green space which is just next door to Villanova and we continue to document, with student involvement, the benefits of having linked natural spaces.